 Interested in getting involved?
 You can find events on our Near You map.

-If you're interested in organising your own event in 2014, read further to get some tips on how to grow trees from the seeds.
+If you're interested in organising your own event in 2019, read further to get some tips on how to grow trees from the seeds.
 You can also find information in our publications Trees and How to Grow Them and The Good Seed Guide.

+Of course, some of the seeds you can gather at this time of year are excellent for tasty treats.
 Why not try one of the recipes on our Hedgerow Harvest website.

-If you are planning to collect fruit and seeds to eat, here are some tips.
+If you are planning to collect fruit and seeds to eat, here are some tips:

-- Fruit is the property of the landowner.
+- Fruit is the property of the landowner

-- Don't collect anything from trees beside busy roads or on old industrial sites.
+- Don't collect anything from trees beside busy roads or on old industrial sites

-- Don't allow unsupervised children to pick - or eat - from trees and make sure you know exactly what you are picking: some of the most attractive berries are poisonous and easily mistaken for edible ones.
+- Don't allow unsupervised children to pick - or eat - from trees and make sure you know exactly what you are picking: some of the most attractive berries are poisonous and easily mistaken for edible ones

-- Wherever you gather your wild food, wash it well.
+- Wherever you gather your wild food, wash it well

 - Don't pick more than you need and do not damage the trees